mui/material-ui/docs/data/joy/components/button/button.md

 {{"demo": "ButtonSizes.js"}}

 :::info
-To add more sizes to the component, check out the [customization](/joy-ui/customization/themed-components/#extend-sizes) section.
+💡**Learn:** To add more variants to the component, visit  the [extended variants](/joy-ui/customization/themed-components/#extend-variants) section on the Customization page.
 :::
 ### Disabled

 Use the `disabled` prop to disable interaction and focus.